supertuxkart/stk-addons/README.md

 A common problem on Linux are the permissions for the `assets/cache` and `dl` directories.
 There are several ways to solve this problem:
 * Change the permission of the directories with `chmod 775` (not recommended)
-* Add yourself to the owner group of these directories and give the group read&write access, or change the owner of those directories to the user under which your webserver is running (usually www-data).
+* Add yourself to the owner group of these directories and give the group read & write access, or change the owner of those directories to the user under which your webserver is running (usually www-data).
 The latter can be achieved using:
 ```sudo chown -R www-data:www-data <directory>```